-The Copyright Agency manages four types of licences:
+The Copyright Agency manages five types of licences:

 Educational licences are set out within the Copyright Act 1968 (the Act) and cover educational institutions including schools and universities.
 The Copyright Agency’s role is to administer the licences, collect and distribute royalties, and negotiate some of the terms on behalf of copyright owners.

 Private Education Providers and Registered Training Organisations (RTOs)

 In addition to arrangements with peak bodies for schools and universities, the Copyright Agency also has individual agreements with more than 1,000 other educational institutions, including Private Education Providers and TAFEs.

 Many organisations choose to take out a Commercial licence to free their business activities from the risk of copyright infringement.
 The Copyright Agency sets the terms and administers these licences.